open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

 - 6x user buttons
 - LED brightness and on/off state

-Digital communication with the :ref:`breakout_1r4` occurs using a simple serialization protocol.
+Digital communication with the :ref:`breakout` occurs using a simple serialization protocol.

 Breakout to Host Serialization